A Weekend in Prague with my Girlfriend

 We end the weekend in Prague on the famous Charles Bridge!
 It was built between 1357 and 1380, and was the only bridge on the Vltava River until 1741.
 Today the bridge is invaded by tourists, musicians, and painters.
 We go at the end of the day, when the colors on the water and the buildings are very beautiful.

 In the evening we head to Dlouha street where we find many bars.
-We end the evening in the biggest nightclub in Central Europe, where each floor has its own atmosphere.
+We end the evening in the biggest nightclub in Central Europe, where each floor has its own atmosphere and enjoy MTV Splitsvilla.
 The prices are however quite high.